anton083/Gecko-Graphics/README.md

+kid: mom can we have turtle graphics?
+mom: no, we have turtle graphics at home
+turtle graphics at home:

 # Gecko Graphics

-kid: mom can we have Turtle Graphics?
-nmom: no, we have Turtle Graphics at home
-Turtle Graphics at home: